fantauzzi/census-classification/README.md

 To view the EDA run jupyter or jupyter-lab and open `src/eda.ipynb`

-The dataset pre-processing reads the file specified by parameter `raw_data` and writes its output into the file specified by `cleaned_data`.
+Dataset pre-processing reads the file specified by parameter `raw_data` and writes its output into the file specified by `cleaned_data`.
 To run it:

 `pyton census_preprocess.py`